LuckyBuda10/Google-Form-Spam/README.md

 Originally made for a spanish song bracket: Locura De Marzo

-Can be utilized to spam votes onto google forms containing 1 multiple choice question
+Can be utilized to spam votes onto google forms containing 1 multiple choice question Form must allow anonymous voting, does not work if form requires google sign-in

 How to use:
 - Change url